UpTo.it Home >

 Effective Biomedical Writing |

-Reading the research literature is a fundamental activity for all healthcare professionals and biomedical researchers.
-Obstacles to a regular, efficient reading habit include lack of time and access to the full text, difficulty with reading English and, especially, inexperience navigating the contents of a research paper.
-While experienced scientists often read the various sections of a research paper out of order, inexperienced readers are likely to start at the abstract and introduction and read to the end; this does not permit them to "consume" a sufficient number of articles on a regular basis, especially considering the low readability of concise scientific English.
+Reading the research literature is a fundamental activity for all biomedical researchers.
+Obstacles to a regular, efficient reading habit include lack of time, difficulty with reading English and, especially, inexperience navigating the contents of a research paper.
+While experienced scientists often read the various sections of a research paper out of order, novice readers are likely to start at the abstract and introduction and read to the end; this does not permit them to "consume" a sufficient number of articles on a regular basis, especially considering the low readability of concise scientific English.

 A competent reading habit is also the foundation of proficient scientific writing.
 This working hypothesis developed from 10 years' experience as scientific-linguistic editor for several small